artttj/laravel5-5-helm-kubernetes/README.md

 * Configmap changes to nginx trigger an upgrade of the nginx deployment

+* Session affinity is preserved using the nginx 'sticky session' which adds a cookie to the header to store the session.

-* Nginx and PHP as separate deployments to allow for independetly scaling the number of replicas.
-It is also possible to have these as multiple containers in the same pod.
+* A second version of the chart is also in the helm folder `laravel5-2-services`.
+This maintains Nginx and PHP as separate deployments to allow for independetly scaling the number of replicas.
+This is suitable for deployments with a separate front end which purely speaks to an API and is not dependent on session affinity with php.
+This happens naturally when the nginx and php containers are in the same pod.

 As mentioned, improvements are welcome.